lucidrains/transfusion-pytorch/README.md

 Pytorch implementation of [Transfusion](https://www.arxiv.org/abs/2408.11039), "Predict the Next Token and Diffuse Images with One Multi-Modal Model", from MetaAI.

-Once completed, will also extend this to flow matching, as well as audio and video.
+Once completed, will also extend this to flow matching, as well as audio, video, perhaps even policies.

 ## Citations